rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   David Wolpert and William G. Macready
     -   No free lunch theorems for search (1995)
+    -   The lack of a priori distinctions between learning algorithms (1996) [^Wolpert1996]
     -   No free lunch theorems for optimization (1997) [^Wolpert1997]
     -   McDermott, J. (2019).
 [When and why metaheuristics researchers can ignore "No Free Lunch" theorems](https://arxiv.org/abs/1906.03280).
 -   Blogs: